neaorin/microsoft-cognitive-challenge/FaceDetection.md

 image credit: [gettyimages.com](https://media.gettyimages.com/photos/group-of-people-playing-craps-at-casino-picture-id78494343)

 > NOTE: You are required to create *at least one* recognizable Person (employee).

-> NOTE: There is no image dataset for this challenge.
+> NOTE: There is no image dataset for this challenge, with the exception of [one photo of Mike](media/mike1.png) listed above.
 You could either take pictures of yourself and your team members to use on the Face API, or search online for publicly available images.

 ## Hints